 If this sounds like you or someone you know, then I have the answer for you.
-There are very big chances you could be suffering from something called a histamine intolerance.
-Doesn’t sound familiar?
+This reaction sounds very much like the symptoms of histamine intolerance.
+There is a high chance you could be suffering from histamine intolerance.
+But what is histamine exactly?
 Don’t worry; most people have no idea what histamine is, or how it could affect them.

 Thankfully, that’s all about to change.
-Hopefully this article can shed some light into what could be causing your random breakouts and give you the solution on how to fix them.
+Hopefully this article can shed some light into what could be causing your random breakouts and give you the solution on how to treat histamine intolerance.

 A histamine intolerance is becoming more common, as the number of people making the switch to healthier lifestyles grows.
 Before going into specifics, it’s important to first clarify what I mean by the term “healthier.”

 I’m talking about those of you eating less processed sugars and foods, who have cut out/greatly minimized known allergens like wheat and gluten, pasteurized/processed dairy, and soy products.
-I’m referring to people who believe in natural foods and follow a Paleo, primal or a similar whole foods diet.
+I’m referring to people who believe in natural foods and follow a Paleo, primal or a similar whole foods diet or have tried an elimination diet.
 You know, the types that have increased the amount of vegetables, fruits and nutrients in their diet and consume quality meats, eggs and fish.
 The type of person who sometimes has a cheat day, but isn’t really the first one to suggest having McDonald’s for lunch.

 If you can associate with at least some aspects of these groups of people, but sometimes find yourself in a similar situation to the histamine-analogy person above, then let’s get right into it, because this article is for you!

 (However, if you’re NOT one of these people, then I would suggest FIRST looking into your diet and getting rid of any known allergens BEFORE considering histamine as a trigger for your skin problems or heart pains.)

 Let’s explore the question, “What is histamine?”
 Histamine can be commonly found in two main places: our body and food.